AylexCODE/Numberlock-Game/README.md

 ### Game Rules
 - Each slot must contain exactly one number
+- [Easy Difficulty] Numbers range from 0 to 50 and have 5 slots
-- Numbers range from 0 to 99
+- [Default][Normal Difficulty] Numbers range from 0 to 99 and have 10 slots
+- [Hard Difficulty] Numbers range from 0 to 500 and have 20 slots
+- [Insane Difficulty] Numbers range from 0 to 999 and have 30 slots

 ## Technologies Used